XOP/css-codeguide/README.md

 =============

 > Documentation for coding and maintaining the most transparent CSS.
-> This style guide was born at the [ok](http://ok.ru) front-end team.
+> This code guide was found at the [ok](http://ok.ru) front-end team.

-Current style guide is designed for advanced users, but still might be very useful for the beginners.
+Current code guide is designed for experienced developers in the first place, but hopefully could be a great source of knowledge for the beginners.

-We don't cover topics on writing css or selector performance here.
-If you need this information we advise to look at [css guide lines](http://cssguidelin.es/) and then back to compare different approaches to decide which one works better for you.
+It doesn't cover topics on CSS fundamentals, selector performance or methodologies.
+It is basically how to work in team with 250+ style files and feel comfortable about that.

-The point of this guide is to show how to live with more than 250 style files and feel comfortable about that.
+In case you are new to CSS, please check following links, getting yourself prepared.

-We gonna try to be not too boring, so be ready to surf through examples and best practices.
+**todo: links**

 > Check out __samples__ folder for real-life examples and deeper syntax understanding.

-Well, here we are!
+Let's get started!

 <!--mdMenu-->
 ## Table of Contents